Aurora-Capital-BV/bondmcp-docs/README.md

 BondMCP is a comprehensive platform designed to transform complex and often unstructured health data into validated, actionable decisions.
 The core mission of BondMCP is to provide a unified "language" that can be understood and trusted by diverse systems, including wearables, hospital EMRs, consumer health applications, and laboratory information systems.
 By enforcing rigorous cross-model validation (utilizing a minimum of three Large Language Models), semantic grounding through verifiable sources, and offering public APIs, BondMCP aims to become the internet's trust layer for health.
 This ensures that insights and recommendations derived from health data are not only intelligent but also reliable and precise, fostering greater confidence in AI-driven healthcare solutions.

 ### Key Domains
-The BondMCP ecosystem is primarily accessed through distinct domains:
+**Unified Developer Portal: `api.bondmcp.com`**
+Moving forward, `api.bondmcp.com` will serve as the single, unified developer command center.
+It will consolidate all developer-facing functionalities, including:
+*   Comprehensive API documentation and an interactive API explorer (Swagger UI/OpenAPI).
+*   Downloadable Software Development Kits (SDKs).
-*   `api.bondmcp.com`: Serves as the developer portal, offering an API explorer, downloadable SDKs, demonstrations of Retrieval Augmented Generation (RAG) capabilities, and comprehensive documentation.
+*   Demonstrations of core capabilities, including Retrieval Augmented Generation (RAG).
-*   `my.bondmcp.com`: Provides a user interface demonstration, including an AI-powered health chat, an API sandbox environment for testing, billing management, and API key generation.
+*   An interactive API sandbox/playground for live testing of endpoints.
+*   Developer account registration and management (integrated with AWS Cognito).
+*   API key generation and management.
+*   Billing and subscription management.

+**Marketing and Information: `bondmcp.com`**
-*   `bondmcp.com`: Functions as the main marketing and informational website, featuring product details, a waitlist for new users, and onboarding materials.
+*   This domain will continue to function as the main marketing and informational website, featuring product details, thought leadership content, and general company information.

+**Deprecation Notice: `my.bondmcp.com`**
+*   The domain `my.bondmcp.com`, which previously hosted the user interface demonstration, AI-powered health chat, API sandbox, billing, and API key generation, is being deprecated.
+All its functionalities are being merged into the unified `api.bondmcp.com` portal.
+Users should transition to using `api.bondmcp.com` for all developer-related activities.

 ## 2. System Architecture